nodejs/node/doc/api/async_hooks.md

 Called immediately after the callback specified in `before()` is completed.
-If an uncaught exception occurs during execution of the callback then `after()` will run after the `'uncaughtException'` event or a `domain`'s handler runs.
+If an uncaught exception occurs during execution of the callback then `after()` will run after the `'uncaughtException'` event is emitted or a `domain`'s handler runs.

 ##### `destroy(id)`